Managed IT

 • Connects Patients With Providers: The connectivity presented by big data lead to a better connection between patients and healthcare providers.
 Reporting from connected health devices also makes it easier to see when something is wrong through real-time alerts.

-The Outlook for Big Data in Healthcare
+The Role of AI in Big Data and Healthcare

 Key Takeaways